Leaky abstraction

 BufMemType = 1

-An hardfile is like a floppy disk dump, but bigger : it has a bootblock,
+An hardfile is like a floppy disk dump, but bigger : it has a bootblock, a rootblock, a bitmap and perhaps dircache blocks.

 The first three bytes of a hardfile is then ‘D’ ‘O’ ‘S’.